What kind of lung function tests are there and what do they involve?

 Ergospirometry: Your lung function can also be tested while you are physically active - usually while on an exercise bike.
 This shows whether, for example, coughing or shortness of breath are exercise-induced or become worse under physical stress.

 Bronchial challenge test: In this test you inhale small amounts of allergy-triggering substances.
-If your lung function worsens as a result, it is a sign that you have an .
+If your lung function worsens as a result, it is a sign that you have an allergy.

 Reversibility test: In this test you inhale medicine to open your airways (a bronchodilator).
-If lung function improves as a result, it is likely to be , rather than or chronic .
+If lung function improves as a result, it is likely to be asthma, rather than COPD or chronic bronchitis.

 Lung diffusion capacity test: This test is used to check the exchange of oxygen and carbon dioxide between the lungs and the bloodstream.
 During the test you inhale specially prepared air that contains a safe amount of carbon monoxide (CO).
 It is possible to tell how well oxygen and carbon dioxide are exchanged based on the amount of CO you exhale.
 Pulmonary fibrosis, for example, makes this exchange less effective.